 Students will engage with distance learning resources online through Myplace, which will have a dedicated page for each of the PgCert classes.
 Online resources will support the learning of students and each module will have an explanation of the learning objectives and be populated with reading material, individual and group tasks.
 Engagement with these activities will be facilitated and monitored through the virtual learning environment.

 Learning & teaching

 A variety of learning and teaching approaches will be used on this course including lectures, group work, seminars, self and peer assessment, and independent, collaborative, directed and online study.
-Lectures by School of Education staff will be supported by related seminars (on campus and online) where students will have the opportunity to undertake relevant complementary activities.
-Students will be expected to engage in independent reading, research, and study, paired activities, and in group tasks and collaborative working.
+Lectures by The Strathclyde Institute of Education staff will be supported by related seminars (on campus and online) where students will have the opportunity to undertake relevant complementary activities.
+Students will be expected to engage in independent reading, research, study, paired activities, and in group tasks and collaborative working.
 Student-led activities will also feature as part of the seminar experience.

 The final assessment will be based on performance in the examinations where undertaken, coursework, the dissertation where undertaken and, if required, in an oral examination.

 Participants will be teachers employed overseas.
 Applicants for the programme must be working in an appropriate professional context or have suitable access to an appropriate professional context.